---

 - **The SHA-1**: The 40-character unique ID for every commit.

-.git/HEAD: A file that contains the pointer to your current branch..gitignore: The file that tells Git to ignore sensitive files (like.envor AWS keys).
+- **`.gitignore`**: The file that tells Git to ignore sensitive files (like `.env` or AWS keys).

-git reflog: The "Time Machine."
-It tracks every movement of HEAD, allowing you to recover deleted commits.git commit --amend: Modify the previous commit message or add forgotten files without creating a new commit.
+- **`git commit --amend`**: Modify the previous commit message or add forgotten files without creating a new commit.

-git checkout -b feature/name: Create and switch to a new branch.git merge --squash: Combine all your messy "work in progress" commits into one clean commit before merging to Main.
+- **`git merge --squash`**: Combine all your messy "work in progress" commits into one clean commit before merging to Main.

 If the network is slow, it's usually one of these things.